joseocollado/Seedling_Disease/README.md

 # Seedling_Disease
-All files related to seedling experiment testing the protective effects of Syncom vs pathogen in seedlings and any potential timing effects. &amp;
+All files related to the seedling experiment testing the protective effects of Syncom vs pathogen in tomato seedlings and any potential timing effects of arrival done in the Koskella Lab.